shemmjunior/swahili-bible-edition/readme.md

 # Swahili Bible Edition

-A repository for Swahili bible data in JSON format
+A repository for Swahili bible data in JSON format and XML

 ## Structure